Washington, Lund, 1737-1796

 A.D.S.
 Account from Sept.
 1774-Feb.
 1775 for sugar and codfish--£1.3.0.
 Autograph document signed, in hand of Benjamin Call, laminated, docketed "Henly and Caul".
 Receipted July 17, 1775 by Benjamin Call.

-Document, Lease deed for Dogue Run Plantation and 23 named enslaved African Americans, 1786 October 18
+Lease deed, between Penelope French and George Washington for Dogue Run Plantation and enslaved African Americans, 1786 October 18

 A.L.S.
 1 page.
 Mrs. French won't exchange her land tract for tract--"Mrs. Dulany and myself will give the Reversion of the Dogue Creek Land for Dow and Co Land Tract for Tract."
 Autograph letter signed, integral cover marked "By Abraham", laminated, docketed in later hand "From Benj.
 Dulany about land for G.W." in pencil, watermark (MW).
 Name on original manuscript appears as "Benj.
 Dulany".
 (See letter of same date, Lund W. to G.W.)